michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Leaflet.md

 	It will look something like this:
 	![server](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/server.png)

-3. Return to your browser window (Chrome or Firefox) and type `localhost:1010` in the navigation bar.
+3. Return to your browser window (Chrome, Firefox, or Safari) and type `localhost:1010` in the navigation bar.
 You should see an empty webpage.

 We will come back to this.

 ### About Leaflet

 Leaflet is a library for Javascript.
 You don't have to download javascript because it (like HTML and CSS) is a language that all modern browsers are able to read (and instantly recognize).
-If HTML is the structure of a website, and CSS is the style, JavaScript is the Functionality or the interaction.
+If HTML is the structure of a website, and CSS is the style, JavaScript is the functionality or the interaction.
 It's what makes websites DO things.

 jQuery and leaflet are libraries.
 You can think of libraries as a set of commands that javascript can draw on.
 I like to think of it as a book of commands that my program can reference.